 Consolidated EMSP Outcome 1.1 Outcome 1.2 Outcome 2.1 Outcome 2.2 Outcome 3.1 for Sustainability methodology will ensure the rights of women will be mainstreamed into the project.
 ESP 4 Human rights The project is designed to respect and adhere to the requirements of all relevant conventions on human rights.
 IFAD is committed to support borrowers in achieving good international practices by supporting the realization of United Nations principles expressed in the Universal Declaration of Human Rights and the toolkits for mainstreaming employment and decent work.
 The screening as identified the main recommendations from the last Report of the OHCHR Assessment Mission to Tunisia.
-The project will address OHCHR concerns through Its activities to redress the disparities in standards of living and access to quality health, education, employment and social support structures for women, children, youth and marginalised in the governorate of Kairouan.
-Ensuring that all activities will be the result of consultative and participatory processes.
-ESP 5 Gender equality and women's empowerment The project has specific gender targets and budget allocations, service providers with women staff to ensure outreach to women and integrate gender aspects in all reports.
-The project will have an approach to encourage the inclusion of women and specific targets have been identified for them.
-The identification of assets, skills training and enterprise development would be designed to address opportunities of relevance for women.
-The project has taken proactive measures to integrate gender focused development strategies that will ensure it will not pose a risk to the principle of women and men in the d Challenge social norms t Women's economic emp Strengthen and ensure th GDAs and SMSAs will have istribution of work and economic hat perpetuate inequalities betw owerment will be promoted throu ne representation and participati ave a gender and youth inclusion en to decision-making within the c and social benefits. reen men and women. ugh access and control of prod on of women in local decision n strategy with indicators for m ductive assets and the home. -making bodies. nonitoring implementation.
+The project will address OHCHR concerns through Its activities to redress the disparities in standards of living and access to quality health, education, employment and social support structures for women, children, youth and marginalised in the governorate of Kairouan. s will be the result of consultativ ESP 5 Gender equality and women's empowerment aspects in all reports.
+The proidentification of assets, skills pject will have an approach to e training and enterprise develop ve measures to integrate gende ncourage the inclusion of wor ment would be designed to ac nen staff to ensure outreach to we nen and specific targets have be ddress opportunities of relevance gies that will ensure it will not po een identified for them.
+The e for women. empowerment • • • percent of women; Promote wo omen economic empowermer t Enable women and men women and men in the d to have equal voice and influen istribution of work and economi ce in rural institutions and orc c and social benefits. janisations; Achieve a more equ itable balance between • hat perpetuate inequalities betw • owerment will be promoted thro • • ne representation and participat ave a gender and youth inclusio • •• alongside that of men will be pr omoted - • • omoteu.
+Awareness will be raised through campaigns for women, men, communities and leaders on gender-based violence.
+Literacy classes promoted by the project will help to counteract discriminatory factors against women and unequal power relations.
+ESP 6 Core labour rights Relevant national labour laws guided by the ILO labour stand dards will be followed through out project implementation.
+Emp income.
+IESS-Adapt will integra oloyment creation enabling